Program Overview (BScN)

-The Bachelor of Nursing (BN) (Collaborative) is a four-year nursing education program leading to a baccalaureate degree in nursing.
+The Bachelor of Science in Nursing (BScN) (Collaborative) is a four-year nursing education program leading to a baccalaureate degree in nursing.

-The Bachelor of Nursing (Collaborative) Program is delivered through a consortium partnership between Memorial University of Newfoundland and Labrador (MUN) Western Health and Eastern Health.
+The Bachelor of Science in Nursing (Collaborative) Program is delivered through a consortium partnership between Memorial University of Newfoundland and Labrador (MUN) Western Health and Eastern Health.

 This innovative baccalaureate curriculum was developed through the collaborative efforts of all schools of nursing in the province, and implemented in the 1996-97 academic year.
 Today, this same program is delivered at the: